The Rangitiki

 April 2nd 1975 was a memorable day for all sailors and philatelists.
 A set of six beautiful postage stamps depicting 'Historic New Zealand Sailing Ships' was issued in New Zealand.
 One of the ships was 'The Rangitiki'.
 The stamps were designed by Mr R M Conly of Christchurch and printed by Harrisons & Sons Ltd in England.
 Maurice Conly called on the Wellington Harbour Board Maritime Museum for much of the research and information he needed.

-Voyage of the Rangitikiejohn howarth was a passenger on 'The Rangitiki' which left Gravesend with emigrants for New Zealand on September 8th 1876 under the command of Captain Scotland, arriving at Lyttelton Bay on December 11th 1876.
+John Howarth was a passenger on 'The Rangitiki' which left Gravesend with emigrants for New Zealand on September 8th 1876 under the command of Captain Scotland, arriving at Lyttelton Bay on December 11th 1876.

-John Howarth kept a meticulous dairy of his journey on the 'Rangitiki' which he published himself for the use of his family.
+Voyage of the RangitikiJohn Howarth kept a meticulous dairy of his journey on the 'Rangitiki' which he published himself for the use and enjoyment of his family.
 'A Voyage Round the World', a facsimile of this inspiring document is available for everyone at the Canterbury Museum, Christchurch, New Zealand.
-The narrative is seriously fascinating for all students of history & all folk interested in seafaring under sail or the ancient immigrant flow to New Zealand.
+This is the epic narrative and is seriously fascinating, not only for family and friends but also for all students of history & all folk interested in seafaring under sail or the ancient immigrant flow to New Zealand.

-The Cossar family travelled to New Zealand in ???? on the 'Lady Jocelyn', another good looking sailing vessel.
+The Cossar family travelled to New Zealand in ???? on the 'Lady Jocelyn', another good looking sailing vessel

 Books -